STICK2 B1 Fire Rated Expanding Gun Foam Sealant media thumbnails

 Key Features & Benefits

-• EI240 fire resistance to EN 13501-2+A1:2008 (test method EN 1366-4:2008) for linear joints
+• EI240 fire resistance to EN 13501-2+A1:2008 (test method EN 1366-4:2008) for linear joints in aerated concrete block construction.

-• Heat conductivity 0.036 W/mK, dimensional stability under 5%
+• Heat conductivity 0.036 W/mK, dimensional stability 5% or less, fine-cellular cured structure.

 Usage / Application